jensonp/project-steam-engine/backend-deep-dive-fixed.md

 };
 ```

-Each call to `validate(someSchema)` creates a new closure that captures that specific schema.
+Each call to `validate(some​Schema)` creates a new closure that captures that specific schema.
 The Zod schema object lives on the heap and is referenced by the closure's Context.

 ---